Its-OK-Wakamatsu-san/USB-Microscope_with_Scale_Bar/README.md

 #### Notes
 You shall change these values to fit your camera.
   1. Camera spec. length(um)/pixel 	(4.2um/pixel written in program now.)
-  2. Relay Lens magnification		(0.7 written in program now.)
+  2. Relay Lens magnification		(x0.7 written in program now.)
 It is good to change these values to fit your monitor or lens.
   1. Program window size:		   1350x690    (For FWXGA	1366×768 )
   2. Image View window size:	    800x600
-  3. Image View window size: 		CMOS Camera Size:1/2
+  3. Image View window scale: 		1/2      (Camera is 1600x1200 Pixels)
   4. Objective Lens magnification:	(selectable)

 ## Development Environment